A little story

 A slight rumbling sound fills the air of Lund’s city center.
 Young people from all over the world roll their stuffed suitcases through the city’s narrow streets — Arrival Day!
 A new life awaits the newly arrived students in Lund.
 Wouldn’t it be great if there were a place in which this motley, international crowd could meet and share the glee of singing?

-Lund International Students Choir (LISC) begun in September 2009, and for the first year was directed by Gösta Petersen, David Hornwall, Josefin Gustavsson and My Hedström — all of them experienced choir leaders; it is currently directed by Gösta Petersen alone, but guest leaders are not uncommon.
+Lund International Students Choir (LISC) began in September 2009, and for the first year was directed by Gösta Petersen, David Hornwall, Josefin Gustavsson and My Hedström — all of them experienced choir leaders; it is currently directed by Gösta Petersen alone, but guest leaders are not uncommon.

 Since it’s inception, the choir has attracted more than a hundred men and women in the joy of singing, and has been source of new and beautiful experiences.
 Here is the farewell message of Christian before he left Lund to go back home to Canada: